IntelliSite’s suite of hardware and software products enables rapid development,

 Prior to Dell Technologies, Ken was a Fellow at the U.S. Department of State.
 Earlier in his career, he spent close to eight years building a hyper-growth business for Cisco’s Safety and Security, Access Control, and Emergency Response business unit.
 Previously, Ken was a Partner in one of the largest contract field sales organizations in the United States and served as a Nuclear Engineer for the United States Navy.

-A serial entrepreneur, Mario guided the transition of QPCS, a small startup technology company into IntelliSite Corporation, a market leading organization that delivers outcomes for its customer across IoT, Safety & Security and Computer Vision.
+A serial entrepreneur, Mario guided the transition of QPCS LLC, a small California startup technology company into IntelliSite LLC, a market leading organization that delivers outcomes for its customers across IoT, Safety & Security, Computer Vision & Artificial Intelligence.

-Jorge Campos is co-founder of IntelliSite Corporation and serves as the Chief Corporation Officer.
+Jorge Campos is the co-founder of IntelliSite Corporation and serves as the Chief Technology Officer, IoT.

 Jorge is originally from Costa Rica and holds a bachelor’s degree in agricultural engineering from EARTH University, as well as a bachelor’s degree in computer science from California State University, Stanislaus.